Jianru-Lin/cljs-circular-dependency/README.md

 example.bar.init_foo = example.foo.init;  // <--- (resolves, even though we didn't use :require)
 ```

-__Advanced optimizations__ mode munges the names into the same scope, flattening
+__Advanced optimizations__ mode munges all namespaced symbols into the same scope, flattening
 the namespaces together.
 (The names are preserved below for readability).

 ```javascript